GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

-where $m$ is the distance margin for the truncation. $d$ is equivalent to the squared Hamming distance for the 32-byte descriptor.
-We use the squared distance since we found it leads to faster and better convergence for training. $(\bm{x}_i, \bm{x}_{i,+})$ is a matching pair obtained using the ground truth camera poses from the training data as follows:
+\jiexiong{where $m$ is the distance margin for truncation. $d(\cdot,\cdot)$ is the squared Hamming distance for the binarized features.} We use squared distance as we found that it results in faster and better convergence for training. $(\bm{x}^{cur}_i, \bm{x}^{tar}_{i,+})$ is a matching pair obtained using the ground truth camera poses from the training data as follows:

-where $\mathbf{R}\in \mathbb{R}^{3 \times 3}$ is the rotation matrix and $\bm{t} \in \mathbb{R}^3$ is the translation vector. $(\bm{x}_i, \bm{x}_{i,-})$ is a non-matching pair retrieved by negative sample mining.
-The mining procedure is described in \cref{alg:ENSM}.
+\jiexiong{where $\mathbf{R}_{gt} \in \mathbb{R}^{3 \times 3}$ is the ground truth rotation matrix and $\bm{t}_{gt} \in \mathbb{R}^3$ is the ground truth translation vector. $\bm{\pi}$ unproject a pixel from the image plane to 3D space using the given 2D coordinates $\bm{x}^{cur}_i$ and depth $z_i$. $(\bm{x}^{cur}_i, \bm{x}^{tar}_{i,-})$ is a non-matching pair retrieved by exhaustive negative sample mining described in \cref{alg:ENSM}}.
 The exhaustive search will further penalize the already matched features with the relaxed criteria described in~\cite{GCN}.
 The relaxed criteria is used to increase the tolerance to potentially noisy data.